Gyeshwanth/Deploy-3Tier-GitOps-CI/readme.md

 # EKS Master Node Setup for Jenkins Integration

-This document describes how to set up an EC2 instance as an EKS Master Node to run `kubectl` commands and integrate with Jenkins pipelines for Kubernetes automation.
+This document outlines the steps to set up an EC2 instance as an EKS Master Node to run `kubectl` commands and integrate with Jenkins pipelines for Kubernetes automation.

 ---